Skip to content

 FieldTypeDescriptionExample

-textSTRINGA human-readable summary of the execution result, suitable for display or logging.PostgreSQL Execute Results: 1 row affected.
+resultSTRINGHuman-readable summary of the execution outcome (e.g., rows affected).PostgreSQL Execute Results: 1 row affected

 Important Notes